-Although the Washington Post predicted that "his triumph at skirting the bases for homers will stand as a red-letter record for many a season to come," Freeman's 25 round-trippers were not technically the major league record.
-In 1884, Chicago's Lake Front Park boasted distances of 180 feet to the left field fence and 196 feet to right.
+Although the Washington Post predicted that "his triumph at skirting the bases for homers will stand as a red-letter record for many a season to come," Freeman's 25 round-trippers were not technically the major-league record.7 In 1884, Chicago's Lakefront Park boasted distances of 180 feet to the left-field fence and 196 feet to right.
 Four White Stockings took advantage of these cozy dimensions to post 20-homer seasons, led by Ed Williamson with 27.
-Until 1899, they were the only four 20-homer seasons in major league history, and because of their illegitimate nature, Freeman's mark of 25 in 1899 was widely considered the standard until Babe Ruth arrived.
+Until 1899, they were the only four 20-homer seasons in major-league history, and because of their illegitimate nature, Freeman's mark of 25 in 1899 was widely considered the standard until Babe Ruth arrived.

-In 1903 Freeman was the best hitter on Boston's World Championship team, winning his second consecutive RBI title with 104 while also pacing the league in home runs (13), extra base hits (72), and total bases (281).
+In 1903 Freeman was the best hitter on Boston's World Championship team, winning his second consecutive RBI title with 104 while also pacing the league in home runs (13), extra-base hits (72), and total bases (281).
 He thus became the first hitter ever to lead both the National and American leagues in home runs, later to be joined by Sam Crawford, Fred McGriff, and Mark McGwire.
-That October Freeman played a key role in helping Boston win the inaugural World Series, batting .290 with three triples in the 8-game Series.
-Freeman continued to bludgeon opposing pitchers in 1904, leading the league with 19 triples while finishing second in RBI (84) and tying for second in homers (7).
+That October, Freeman played a key role in helping Boston win the inaugural World Series, batting .290 with three triples in the eight-game Series.
+Freeman continued to bludgeon opposing pitchers in 1904, leading the league with 19 triples while finishing second in RBIs (84) and tying for second in homers (7).

 In 1905, however, the 33-year-old Freeman slipped dramatically, his batting average dropping 40 points to .240, while he failed to finish among the league leaders in home runs for the first time since 1898.
 In 1905 he also ended his impressive streak of playing 541 consecutive games and 5,431 consecutive innings, the latter a record which would stand until broken by Cal Ripken in 1985.
 In 1906 Freeman's downhill slide continued, as he posted a .302 on-base percentage with only one homer in 436 plate appearances.
 When Freeman started off the 1907 season 2-for-12, Boston gave up on him, selling him to the Washington Senators on April 24 for the waiver price of $1,000.
 But four days later, before Freeman played in a single game for Washington, the Senators sold him to Minneapolis.